Skip to content

 cccc setup --runtime auggie

-cccc setup --runtime neovate
+cccc setup --runtime grok

-cccc setup --runtime gemini
+cccc setup --runtime hermes

 cccc setup --runtime kimi